Browse

 Falzon, M.-A.

-Bird migration between Europe and Africa is a fraught journey, particularly in the Mediterranean, where migratory birds are shot and trapped in large numbers.
-In Malta, thousands of hunters share a shrinking countryside.
-They also rub shoulders with a strong bird-protection and conservation lobby.
-Drawing on years of ethnographic fieldwork, this book traces the complex interactions between hunters, birds and the landscapes they inhabit, as well as the dynamics and politics of bird conservation.
+Drawing on years of ethnographic fieldwork in Malta, this book traces the complex interactions between hunters, birds and the landscapes they inhabit, as well as the dynamics and politics of bird conservation.
 Birds of Passage looks at the practice and meaning of hunting in a specific context, and raises broader questions about human-wildlife interactions and the uncertain outcomes of conservation.

-Subjects: General Anthropology Environmental Studies
+Subjects: Anthropology (General) Environmental Studies (General) Sustainable Development Goals

 eBook available

-November 2017
+Published November 2017

 Bishkek Boys